Drakeyves/pstarter/MD/mar9.md

 - The dark theme with accent colors is now the default
 - Use the custom components from shared directory instead of direct DaisyUI components
 - When adding new components, ensure they follow the brand guidelines and use the CSS variables
+- Font loading is handled in _document.tsx to avoid Next.js warnings